EOSIO/eos/Docker/README.md

-# Docker
+# Docker Setup

-Simple and fast setup of EOS.IO on Docker is also available.
+This guide explains how to get up and running with Docker.
 Docker Hub image available from [docker hub](https://hub.docker.com/r/eosio/eos/).

 ## Install Dependencies